SAMRITIS/Web-Application-on-Core-PHP-/README.md

 To run these files write in browser search bar http://localhost/index.html/   It will open index.html file your browser and all other files are connected to each other

+It is successfully running you can check original website link is http://ggvalumni.in